mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-trimming-filtering.md

 ### Run Trimmomatic

 Then, we can type "Trimmomatic" inside the "Tools" .
 While using FastQC, we saw that Universal adapters were present in our samples.

 #### STEP 1: Choose the Adapter sequences to use

+When you prepare an Illumina library using the Nextera DNA library prep kit, the adapters used are *Nextera adapters*.
 As we said earlier, we have used TruSeq3 adapters during our library.
 First, click **Yes** for **Perform initial ILLUMINACLIP step?**.
-In our case, for **Adapter sequences to use** we will choose **TruSeq3 (paired-ended, for MiSeq and HiSeq)** .
+In our case, for **Adapter sequences to use** we will choose **Nextera (paired end)** .
 Keep the default parameters  for the adapters trimming (2:30:10).

 #### STEP 2: Remove bad-quality bases at the ends